-The Norman conquest of England came in the 11th century which radically reshaped the aristocratic hierarchy and economy of the country.
+The Norman conquest of England came in the 11th century '1066' which radically reshaped the aristocratic hierarchy and economy of the country.

 The history of medieval England began with the collapse of the Roman Empire towards the end of the 4th century.
 From the 5th century onward, Germanic tribes started migrating to England.

 By the 7th century, an Anglo-Saxon aristocratic class had come into being, numerous kingdoms in England were created and Christianity was accepted by the Anglo-Saxons, leading to its vast influence all over England.